 Holiday Season DUI’s

-The time after Thanksgiving through Christmas and the New Year is the holiday party season.
-A lot of us will be partying with our family, friends, and co-workers.
+The holiday party season is after Thanksgiving through Christmas and the New Year.
+Many of us will be partying with our family, friends, and co-workers.
 Most of those parties will include adult beverages, and we think we know our limits.
-“I can have a couple of drinks.
-I’m not slurring my words or stumbling, therefore, I’m good to go.”
-As this group of people learned in this Today News clip, it is easy to underestimate the amount you drank and overestimate your ability to drive.
+“I can have a couple of drinks, and I’m not slurring my words or stumbling.
+Therefore, I’m good to go.”
+As this group of people learned in this Today News clip, it is easy to underestimate the amount you drank and overestimate your driving ability.

 While attending holiday parties, simply not drinking and driving is the safest strategy for avoiding a Delaware DUI.
-Anyone who plans to drink during this season should also plan for a designated driver or a Lyft/Uber.
+Anyone planning to drink during this season should also arrange a designated driver or a Lyft/Uber.

 The message should be clear – Even when you have just one drink, you can be physically impaired, and so is your judgment.
 If you are planning on driving, don’t drink at all.
 As the holidays approach, police step up DUI patrols and DUI checkpoints.
 With the extra police presence, you can easily be charged with a DUI.

 Those who drink and get behind the wheel face a potential litany of legal troubles.
 A driver caught with a blood-alcohol level of 0.08 or above is guilty of driving under the influence in all 50 states.
 Punishment for drunk driving varies by state, but in most cases, it will involve a fine and suspension or revocation of driving privileges.